Recipe Overview

 - Try it with a different pasta shape.
 Eliminate the step of having to crack the lasagna noodles by trying this recipe with penne pasta, rotini, or even elbow macaroni.
 I like to use ruffled varieties like campanelle or radiatore to imitate the ruffled edges of the lasagna noodles.
 Use the cooking directions on the box of pasta as a guide, but keep in mind that one pan pastas often take longer to cook than indicated on the box.

-This lasagna works well with some classics, like a green salad with homemade healthy ranch dressing, or a loaf of crusty bread with Italian bread dipping oil.
-Try roasted broccoli for extra vegetables!
+Sides: This lasagna works well with classics like a green salad with homemade healthy ranch dressing or Italian dressing.
+Make a loaf of artisan-style crusty bread with Italian bread dipping oil or serve easy garlic bread.
+Try roasted broccoli for extra vegetables.

 Equipment